boeing23/ML-Bench-Kalman/README.md

 What has **not** been run end-to-end:

-- **Multi-round QLoRA training loop** on Layer 1 — the Colab notebook is wired up, but the full N-round generate → eval → format → train cycle has not been executed past round 0.
-Training a Qwen2.5-7B QLoRA across rounds is GPU-time-heavy (Colab L4 ≥ 1 h per round per task suite); we ship the loop as runnable code + design, not as a trained-adapter artifact.
 - **Layer 2 composite reward** — `R_emp + R_inv + R_nov + R_cal` is specified and the
   AST-level process-reward probes are sketched, but the composite-reward training signal has not been folded into a live training run.